 HOUSTON — U.S., European and Russian astronauts sped toward a docking with the International Space Station (ISS) following a May 28 liftoff from Kazakhstan aboard their Soyuz TMA-13M spacecraft.
 The capsule’s scheduled linkup with the orbiting science lab’s Russian segment at 9:48 p.m.
 EDT will restore the ISS to six-person operations for a challenging four-month stretch.
 The agenda includes up to five multinational resupply missions, including the final flight of the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S., Russian, European Soyuz Crew Ready For Surge In ISS Operations".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S., Russian, European Soyuz Crew Ready For Surge In ISS Operations".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.